Virginie Guilhaume: Presenter on M6

+Since 2012, she presented the program Retour en terre inconnue along with Frédéric Lopez.
+In this program broadcast live just after Rendez-vous en terre inconnue, the guest personality talks about the most significant moments of his experience.

+In October 2012, she co-hosted again with Olivier Minne the Concert pour la tolérance.
+She then presented in February 2013 at the Zénith de Paris the Victoires de la Musique with Laurent Ruquier, broadcast on France 2.

-In July 2013, she presented on France 2 the first season of the professional pastry contest Qui sera le prochain grand pâtissier ? for four episodes.
-Since September 2013, she replaced Alessandra Sublet on the presentation of the program Hier Encore with Charles Aznavour.
+In July 2013, she presented the first season of the professional pastry contest Qui sera le prochain grand pâtissier ? for four episodes.

+In September 2013, she replaced Alessandra Sublet on the presentation of the program Hier Encore with Charles Aznavour.
 She also presented at that time Un air de famille on the same channel, a program that ended on 4 November 2013.
-She later presented the Bêtisier de Noël at the end of the year and the backstage of Le Grand Show.
+She then presented the Bêtisier de Noël at the end of the same year and the backstage of Le Grand Show.

-She presented in January 2014 the program Retour en terre inconnue along with Frédéric Lopez, broadcast live just after Rendez-vous en terre inconnue.
-The following month, she co-hosted with Laurent Ruquier the Victoires de la Musique on France 2.
+In February 2014, she co-hosted the Victoires de la Musique on France 2 with Laurent Ruquier.
 The program managed to reach the symbolic audience of 3 million viewers, which had not happened for five years.
 In May and June 2014, she presented the second season of the pastry contest Qui sera le prochain grand pâtissier ? for six episodes.

 In May 2015, she is the spokesperson for France in the Eurovision Song Contest 2015, which took place in Vienna, announcing directly from Paris the score given by the French jury.
-In June, at the eve of the Fête de la musique, she co-hosted on France 2 the evening program Du soleil et des tubes with Patrick Sébastien from Nice.
+The following month, at the eve of the Fête de la musique, she co-hosted the evening titled Du soleil et des tubes with Patrick Sébastien from Nice and broadcast live on France 2.

 In July 2015, she presented the third season of the pastry contest Qui sera le prochain grand pâtissier ? for four episodes.
 In September 2015, she started presenting on France 2 the weekly cultural program Grand Public.

-In February 2016, she co-hosted with Bruno Guillon the Victoires de la Musique.
+In February 2016, she co-hosted the Victoires de la Musique with Bruno Guillon.
 In November 2016, Virginie Guilhaume left France 2.

 Personal life

-Virginie Guilhaume was born in Paris, the daughter of Philippe Guilhaume, former executive director of Antenne 2 and FR3 from August 1989 to December 1990, and Brigitte Schmit, former director of communications at Antenne 2.
+Virginie Guilhaume was born in Paris, the daughter of Philippe Guilhaume, former director of Antenne 2 and FR3 from August 1989 to December 1990, and Brigitte Schmit, former director of communications at Antenne 2.
 She is the grandniece of Jacques Chaban-Delmas.

 Virginie Guilhaume married in 2007 the television producer Stéphane Gateau.
-They have one son named Romeo, born on 3 December 2010.
+They have a son named Romeo, born on 3 December 2010.
 The couple divorced a few years later.

 In November 2017, she was expecting her second child.
 On 29 March 2018, she gave birth to a girl named Marnie.
 The father is Hervé Louis, the co-founder of Sushi Shop, who sold his company in September 2018 for 240 million euros.